-While completing requirements for A.A.S. degree, a student can earn the advanced certificate and the short term certificate.
-To be awarded the advanced certificate and the short term certificate, the student should contact the Enrollment Services Graduation Office.
+While completing requirements for A.A.S. degree, a student can earn the certificate and the short term certificate.
+To be awarded the degree, certificate and the short term certificate, the student should complete a graduation application.

 Technical Performance Standards and Criteria for Funeral Service Education: